isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-02-21-post-from-lat-pau-to-zaobao-a-history-of-chinese-newspapers.md

 |Some tabloids resorted to pornography to increase their readership in the highly competitive market.
 On the basis that these tabloids were promoting “yellow culture”,[^41] the government banned a number of such publications or revoked the printing licences of the companies in the 1960s.

 *The author wishes to thank Mr Lee Ching Seng for reviewing the essay.
-Past issues of Chinese newspapers can be accessed via NewspaperSG – a searchable, online archive of local newspapers – and also from the  microfilm collection at level 11 of the Lee Kong Chian Reference Library.*
+Past issues of Chinese newspapers can be accessed via NewspaperSG – a searchable, online archive of local newspapers – and also from the  microfilm collection at level 11 of the Lee Kong Chian Reference Library.* <br>

 <div style="background-color: white;">
 <br/>